Velocity Disambiguation for Video Frame Interpolation: Demo

 We have included a video demo (available in supplementary materials named ``supp.mp4'') to intuitively showcase the enhanced quality achieved through our strategies.
 The video further illustrates the idea of manipulating object interpolations and provides a guide on using the related web application. }

-\begin{IEEEbiography}[{ }]{Zhihang Zhong}is a researcher at Shanghai AI Laboratory.
+\begin{IEEEbiography}[{ }]{Zhihang Zhong} is an Associate Professor with the School of Artificial Intelligence, Shanghai Jiao Tong University, since 2026.
+He has also been a Researcher at Shanghai AI Laboratory since 2023.
 In 2018, he received the B.E. degree in mechatronics engineering with Chu Kochen Honors from Zhejiang University.
 He received the M.E. degree in precision engineering and the Ph.D. degree in computer science from the University of Tokyo in 2020 and 2023, respectively.
-He has published papers in top-tier conferences and journals, such as CVPR, ECCV, ICCV, IJCV, \etc. His current research interests include neural rendering, AI for sports, and computational photography. \end{IEEEbiography}
+He has published papers in top-tier conferences and journals, such as CVPR, ECCV, ICCV, IJCV, \etc. His current research interests include neural rendering, spatial agents, and computational photography. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Yiming Zhang} is currently a master student at Cornell University and works as an intern at Shanghai AI Laboratory.
 He received his B.E. degree in Electrical and Computer Engineering from Shanghai Jiao Tong University in 2023.
 His research interests include diffusion generative models, multi-agent intelligence, and trajectory analysis. \end{IEEEbiography}